+- Retirement rates increase rates between ages 60 to 64 from 12.5% to 20%.

+- Resignation rates increase rates at all ages by 25% of the prior rates.

-- Retirement, Resignation, Deaths and Disablements rates no change. - Ill-health rates lower the rates by 75%. - Deferred resignation take-up assumption lower the take-up assumption from 35% to 30%. - Member contribution rate no change. - Lifetime Pensioner rates adopt the new Australian Life Tables (2015-17).
+- Deaths and Disablements rates no change.

+- Ill-health rates no change.

+- Deferred resignation take-up assumption lower the take-up assumption from 30% to 25%.

+- Member contribution rate no change.

+- Lifetime Pensioner rates no change.